 The principles of efficiency, consistency, and composure bind swimming and financial success together.
 In both, it’s not about how hard you work, but how smartly you move forward.

-Read MoreOn July 4th, 2025 the “big, beautiful bill” was signed into law.
+Read MoreOn July 4th, 2025 the new tax and spending bill was signed into law.
 There are many changes/updates included in the new law from taxation and spending to national defense.
 While there are many opinions regarding the costs and benefits of the new law, we wanted to take time to outline the provisions that directly relate to our clients and their taxes.

 Read MoreRequired Minimum Distributions (RMDs) have been around for many years.
 Over the past few years, updates have been made via Secure Act 1.0 and Secure Act 2.0 so we wanted to provide a reminder and update on how the current rule works.